lwensauer/TheKey/README.md

 - Testabdeckung
 - Production-ready code - so wie du auch eine Aufgabe hier in der Firma lösen würdest
 - Abgabe bitte als github mit Anweisungen wie wir es testen können innerhalb von 1 Woche

+# Build and run

+To run this project you need to have .NET 6.0 runtime installed.
+Then clone (or download) this repository.
+Then open CLI and open folder with application.
+Then run from CLI with command:

+dotnet run --project .\BuberDinner.Api\